vboyev-MSFT/defender-docs/defender-xdr/security-copilot-in-microsoft-365-defender.md

 Threat intelligence prompts:

 :::image type="content" source="/defender/media/copilot-in-defender/sample-prompt-threat-intel-small.png" alt-text="Screenshot highlighting the Copilot prompts in the threat intelligence page." lightbox="/defender/media/copilot-in-defender/sample-prompt-threat-intel.png":::

+You can extend your investigation in the Copilot for Security standalone portal using natural language prompts.
+The following are sample prompts that you can type in the prompt bar to help you summarize an incident with recommendations:

+- Type **Summarize incident {incident number} and conclude with a set of recommendations** to generate the incident summary and recommendations.
+- Type **What can you tell me about the reputation of the indicators in the script?
+Are they malicious?
+If so, why?** to analyze the script and generate details about the script.

+Prompting in Copilot helps you navigate and use the capabilities effectively.
+You can also use the prompt bar to generate KQL queries, summarize incidents, and analyze files.
+See tips to create effective prompts in [effective prompting](copilot/security/prompting-tips).
+You can also use prebuilt promptbooks to help you get started with Copilot.
+To learn more about promptbooks, see [promptbooks in Copilot](copilot/security/using-promptbooks).

 ## Provide feedback